Urinary tract infection

 Catheterization and UTI Risk

 Most UTIs that develop in hospitalized people are due to urinary catheters.
 The longer any urinary catheter is in place, the higher the risk for growth of bacteria and an infection.
 In most cases of catheter-induced UTIs, there are no symptoms.
 However, due to the risk for infection spreading, anyone requiring a catheter should be screened for infection.
 Catheters should be used only when necessary and should be removed as soon as possible.

 All older adults who are immobilized, catheterized, or dehydrated are at increased risk for UTIs.
 Nursing home residents, particularly those who are incontinent, are at very high risk.

 Diabetes (type 1 and type 2) puts women at significantly higher risk for asymptomatic bacteriuria.
 The longer a woman has diabetes, the higher the risk.
 Control of blood sugar does not affect the risk for this condition.
-The risk for UTI complications, and fungal-related UTIs, is also higher in people with diabetes.
+Diabetes damages nerves that assist with bladder function, leading to problems in emptying and controlling the bladder.
+As a result, urinary tract infections in people with diabetes are more frequent, more difficult to treat, and associated with more severe infections that can affect the kidneys.
+UTIs caused by fungi are also more likely to occur in people with diabetes.

 Nearly any kidney disorder, including kidney stones, increases the risk for complicated UTIs.

 A number of brain and nerve disorders can affect the nerves of the bladder and cause problems with the ability to empty the bladder and control urine leakage.
 Multiple sclerosis, stroke, spinal cord injury, and diabetic neuropathy are common examples.

 People with immunocompromised systems, such as those who have HIV/AIDS or who are undergoing treatment for cancer, are at increased risk for all types of infections, including UTIs and pyelonephritis.